10 Cool Things to See and Do Near The Stone Arch Bridge Festival

 6. Explore the city with Segway

-If you want to explore even more of the riverfront area, you have to try Segway Magical History Tours.
+If you want to explore even more of the riverfront area, you have to try Human on a Stick's Magical History Tours.
 Learn about the Mill City Museum, St. Anthony Falls, the Stone Arch Bridge and more…on a Segway!
-Learn about the history of Minneapolis while navigating the city on two (motorized) wheels.
+Get all the information you need about the history of Minneapolis while navigating the city on two (motorized) wheels.
 This is a very popular tour, and for good reason.

 7. Grab a cold one at Day Block Brewing

 With a full menu, incredible beer, and a full-service bar, everyone is sure to be pleased at Day Block Brewing.
 The beer is their cornerstone, but don’t be afraid to try one of their tasty cocktails.
 They even offer brunch drinks if you need a kick in the morning!
 Pro tip: get in early on Friday to hit their happy hour.